Nnewi South: Geography

-The town of Ukpor serves as the administrative center for Nnewi South Local Government Area, which is located in Anambra State in Nigeria's South-East Geopolitical Zone.
-Nnewi South LGA consists of the towns and villages of Ezinifite, Utuh, Ebenator, Osumenyi, Amichi, Unubi, Ekwulumili, Azigbo and Akwa-Ihedi.
+The town of Ukpor serves as the administrative centre for Nnewi South Local Government Area, which is located in Anambra State in Nigeria's South-East Geopolitical Zone.
+Nnewi South LGA consists of the towns and villages of Ezinifite, Ogbodi, Utuh, Ebenator, Osumenyi, Amichi, Unubi, Ekwulumili, Azigbo and Akwa-Ihedi.
 The Nnewi South LGA is expected to have 218 717 residents, with the Igbo ethnic group accounting for the large bulk of the area's population.
 In the LGA, the Igbo language is widely spoken, and Christianity is a very popular religion there.
 The Ofala festival is a significant celebration celebrated in Nnewi South LGA, and the Unubi Microfinance Bank Limited is a famous landmark there.

 Communities in Nnewi South

-Other towns that make up the local government include: Akwaihedi, Amichi, Azigbo, Ebenator Ozulogu, Ekwulumili, Ezinifite, Osumenyi, Unubi and Utuh.
+Other towns that make up the local government include: Akwaihedi, Amichi, Azigbo, Ogbodi, Ebenator, Ekwulumili, Ezinifite, Osumenyi, Unubi and Utuh.

 The Chairman of the Local Government is Hon.
 Chief Van George Chinedu Ezeogidi, who assumed office in 2024.